b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - 2% of a company valued at $5,000,000 equates to roughly $100,000.

 ### 2. What is vesting?
- - Imagine I accepted the offer, immediately got my 2% of the company, and then quit after a month.
-That would be a disaster for the company; they spent the equivalent of ~$100,000 for one month of work.
+ - Imagine I accepted the offer, immediately owned my 2% of the company, and then quit after a month.
+That would be a disaster for Down Dog; they spent the equivalent of ~$100,000 for one month of work.

  - "Vesting" means those 106,000 shares are earned over time.
 Vesting over 4 years means earning `106,000 / 4 => 26,500` shares per year.

+ - Vesting schedules usually have a "1 year cliff": meaning I only earned my 26,500 shares after working at the company for a year, and after that start earning them normally.

+ - A cliff protects the startup in the case where they hire an employee who doesn't work out, and the relationship sours.

 ### 3. What's the total compensation?
- - 26,500 shares comes out to roughly $25,000 per year in ownership of the company
+ - 26,500 shares comes out to roughly $26,000 per year in ownership of the company
  - Having meals paid for while at the office meant I was saving about ~$30 per work day, so `52 * 5 * 30 => $7,800` per year for food.
- - Salary + equity + food costs comes out to $132,800 as my total compensation.
+ - Salary + equity + food costs comes out to roughly $133,800 as total compensation.

 ### Options vs Shares
- - When you earn shares, you have to pay taxes on them.
-Later stage startups try to avoid this, since they don't want to give their employees big tax burdens.
+ - When you earn shares, you have to pay taxes on them just like your salary.
+That's not a big problem for early stage companies, which the government values close to $0.

+ - For later stage startups this is problematic, since they want employees to be incentivized by the company growing, but don't want to give their employees big tax burdens.

- - These companies often issue options instead of shares.
+ - One solution is to issue options instead of shares.
 An option is a contract that will let you buy shares at a pre-described price.

  - While they help you defer taxes, stock options can be slightly more complicated to value.

 ### _Example 2: My 2021 Down Dog equity refresher (stock options):_
- - As part of a raise/incentive to keep me around longer, Down Dog offered me 46,370 stock options, vesting over another 4 years
+ - As incentive to stay around longer, Down Dog offered me 46,370 stock options, vesting over another 4 years.
  - At the time of the offer, there were 5,495,506 shares outstanding, owned by employees at the company.
  - At the time of the offer, the company valued itself at $12,000,000 (with an implied price per share of $2.18)
- - That $2.18 is the exercise price; once fully vested, I have the option to buy 46,370 shares in the company for `$2.18 * 46,370 => $101,086.60`
+ - That $2.18 is the exercise price of the options; once fully vested, I have the option to buy 46,370 shares in the company for `$2.18 * 46,370 => $101,086.60`

 ### 1. How much are those 46,370 stock options worth?
  - It depends on the price per share when you want to sell the shares.
- - Imagine Down Dog goes public, and the price per share of `NYSE::YOGA` is $4.
+ - Imagine Down Dog goes public, and the price per share is $4.00.
 I could exercise the options for $2.18 and immediately sell the shares for $4 each to the public.
  - In that example, the options themselves are worth `($4.00 - $2.18) * 46,370 => $84,393.4`
  - Note: If the price per share goes below $2.18, the options are worthless.

-### 2. What are the options worth if Down Dog doesn't go public?
+### 2. What are shares/options worth if Down Dog doesn't go public?
- - A stock is only worth what someone will pay you for it.
-So if nobody can buy your shares, they're technically worthless.
+ - A stock is worth what someone will pay you for it.
+So if nobody can buy your shares, in practice they are worth $0.00.
- - Most startups fail, therefore most startups' equity ends up being worth $0.00.
+ - Most startups fail, so the median startup's equity ends up being worth $0.00.

-### 3. What should I ask to properly
+### 3. How do I properly value equity in job offers?

 ### 4. More reading:
- - Here are some good references for how to understand & value equity from startups:
+ - Here are some good references to deep dive into understanding equity.
    - [Equity for employees](https://stripe.com/guides/equity-for-employees)
    - [Equity Guide for Employees at Fast-growing Companies](https://manual.compoundplanning.com/equity-guide-for-employees-at-fast-growing-companies?collection=early-employee)